Hire employees in

 Employment Contract Details

-Contracts can be in German or bilingual.
-They must be in writing and signed by both parties.
+Contracts must be in writing and signed by both parties.

 A contract must include: